shadygm/groningen-hunter/README.md

-# Groningen Apartment Hunter Bot
+# Netherlands Apartment Hunter Bot

-This Python bot helps you find your perfect apartment in Groningen.
+This Python bot helps you find your perfect apartment in the Netherlands.
 It continuously checks various apartment rental websites, looking for new listings that match your preferences.
 Whenever it finds a potential match, the bot sends a notification to your Telegram account.
 (Yes I did find the place I'm living today using this bot 😜)

 <p align="center">
   <img src="https://github.com/brenocq/groningen-hunter/assets/17342434/6a83c8bc-a704-4d02-be39-b0df89974cc3">